Chainflow/solana-mission-control/docs/config-desc.md

     - *prometheus_address*

-      Prometheus address to export solana metrics and serve, by default listening address configured as (ex: http://localhost:1234) on config.toml
+      Prometheus address to export solana metrics and serve, by default listening address configured as (http://localhost:1234) in `config.toml`

     - *listen_address*